Inbibo/adonisfx_docs/docs/maya/tools.md

     - If this attribute is selected, a list widget is shown with the names of the targets connected to the deformer (see Figure 4).
     - Select the desired target to paint from the list widget and paint the weight values.
     - When selecting a target in the list, the object will also get selected in the scene, facilitating its identification.
-    - If more than one target was added to the system, then the paint tool will normalise the weights automatically after a stroke has been completed, meaning that the sum of all slide on geometry constraint weights in a vertex will always add up to a maximum value of 1.0.
+    - If more than one target was added to the system, then the paint tool will normalise the weights automatically after a stroke has been completed, meaning that the sum of all sliding on geometry constraint weights in a vertex will always add up to a maximum value of 1.0.
     - If any target is removed or added to the system, then the paint tool will refresh the list on mouse hover over the UI.
   - **Slide On Segment**
     - Slide on Segment Constraints operate similarly to attachment constraints, as they are both multi-influence attributes.